What is Deflation?

-The fall in aggregate demand triggers the decline in the prices of goods and services.
+The fall in aggregate demand triggers a decline in the prices of goods and services.
 Some factors leading to a decline in aggregate demand are:

 Fall in the money supply

 A central bank may use a tighter monetary policy by increasing interest rates.
-Thus, people, instead of spending their money immediately, will prefer to save them.
-In addition, increasing interest rates will lead to higher borrowing costs, which will also discourage spending in the economy.
+Thus, people, instead of spending their money immediately, prefer to save more of it.
+In addition, increasing interest rates lead to higher borrowing costs, which also discourages spending in the economy.

 Decline in confidence

-Negative events in the economy such as recession may also cause a fall in aggregate demand.
+Negative events in the economy, such as recession, may also cause a fall in aggregate demand.
 For example, during a recession, people can become more pessimistic about the future of the economy.
-Subsequently, they will prefer to increase their savings and reduce current spending.
+Subsequently, they prefer to increase their savings and reduce current spending.

-The increase in aggregate supply is another trigger for deflation.
-The increase in aggregate demand will lead to an oversupply of goods in the economy.
-Subsequently, producers will face fiercer competition and will be forced to lower prices.
+An increase in aggregate supply is another trigger for deflation.
+Subsequently, producers will face fiercer competition and be forced to lower prices.
 The growth in aggregate supply can be caused by the following factors:

 Lower production costs

 A decline in price for key production inputs (e.g., oil) will lower production costs.
 Producers will be able to increase production output, which will lead to an oversupply in the economy.
-While demand will remain unchanged, producers will need to lower their prices on goods to keep people to buy their goods.
+If demand remains unchanged, producers will need to lower their prices on goods to keep people buying them.